roarlyte1771/visual-testing/packages/vitest-plugin-vis/readme.md

 				screenshotDirectory, // from `browser` config
 			}) => `__vis__/${ci ? platform : 'local'}`,
 			snapshotSubpath: ({ subpath }) => trimCommonFolder(subpath),
+			// Alphanumeric characters, and underscore are allowed.
+Dash is not allowed.
 			snapshotKey: 'auto',
 		})
 	]